.NET 4 Baby Steps: Part III - Enum

 Which produces: image

-Another benefit of this method over Parse is that it works with generics and that means you do not need to pass the Type parameter in and cast the return value as you had to do with Parse!
+Another benefit of this method over Parse is that it works with generics, meaning you do not need to pass the Type parameter in and cast the return value—as you had to do with Parse!